Heart attack and acute coronary syndrome

 An electrocardiogram (ECG or EKG) measures and records the electrical activity of the heart.
 The waves measured by the ECG correspond to the contraction and relaxation pattern of the different parts of the heart.
 Specific waves seen on an ECG are named with letters:

 - P. The P wave is associated with the contractions of the atria (the two chambers in the heart that receive blood from outside).

 - QRS.
 The QRS is a series of waves associated with ventricular contractions.
 (The ventricles are the two major pumping chambers in the heart.)

 - T and U. These waves follow the ventricular contractions.

-Doctors also use a term called the P-R interval, which is the time it takes for an electrical impulse to travel from the atria to the ventricles.
+Doctors use a term called the P-Q or P-R interval, which is the time taken for an electrical impulse to travel from the atria to the ventricle.

 The most important wave patterns in diagnosing and determining treatment for a heart attack are called ST elevations and Q waves.

 An echocardiogram is a noninvasive test that uses ultrasound images of the heart.
-Your doctor can see whether a part of your heart muscle has been damaged and is not moving normally.
-An echocardiogram may also be used as part of an exercise stress test, to detect the location and extent of heart muscle and other areas which may be "at risk," at the time of discharge or soon after you leave the hospital after a heart attack.
+Your doctor can see whether a part of your heart muscle has been damaged and is not moving.
+An echocardiogram may also be used as part of an exercise stress test, to detect the location and extent of heart muscle damage at the time of discharge or soon after you leave the hospital after a heart attack.